 What a better way to cool down after a hike under the sun?

 This beach was like a surprise for us.
-We simply went on the Roque Bermejo hike (which we will cover shortly on this blog) and didn’t know what to expect.
+We simply went on the Roque Bermejo Hike and didn’t know what to expect.
 In other words, there’s no easy way to get to this beach other than a hike or perhaps a boat if you are more adventurous.

 The beach itself is not spectacular, it is a small strip of sand, not very wide and it can’t accommodate too many people.
 We believe that not too many people arrive here anyway.